 Breakfast

-Starbucks beverages are also found on the menu, but they come with an additional charge.
+Additionally, Starbucks beverages are on the menu.
+However, they come with an additional charge.

 Lunch

-Again, lunch is only served in Hudson’s.
-The Starters and Soups offerings include six different selections with favorites like spinach and artichoke dip with tortilla chips, a few varieties of soups, and a mushroom flatbread.
+Lunch is served only at Hudson’s.
+The starters and soup offerings include six selections: spinach and artichoke dip with tortilla chips, a few varieties of soups, and a mushroom flatbread.

-For the typical lunch dishes, there are burgers, smash burgers, fish and chips, tacos, and two sandwiches – the French dip and crispy chicken.
-For fans of meatless items, there is also a veggie burger.
-All of these come with a choice of fries or a side salad.
+The typical lunch dishes include burgers, smash burgers, fish and chips, tacos, two sandwiches—the French dip and crispy chicken—and a veggie burger.
+All these come with fries or a side salad.

 Dinner

 The menus at dinner start with a few suggested wines.
-I never saw any that would be included in the beverage package.
-There is a separate wine menu which features about 10 bottles of both red and white wines that can be included in the beverage package.
+I never saw anything that would be included in the beverage package.
+A separate wine menu features about ten bottles of red and white wines included in the beverage package.

 Ten sides are available to accompany the main dishes – or to add to another dish.
-Some of the sides include sweet potato fries, garlic mashed potatoes, grilled asparagus, and mac and cheese.
+Some sides include sweet potato fries, garlic mashed potatoes, grilled asparagus, and mac and cheese.

 Desserts